-While America claims only 5 percent of the world’s population, we consume 80 percent of the world’s opioids.
+While America claims only 5% of the world’s population, we consume 80% of the world’s opioids.
 We’re using opioids far more than any other country—to the extent that some countries actually have trouble accessing opioids for important reasons like post-surgical or end-of-life treatment.
-Analgesia can be hard to come by in some Third World countries—while we’re using it all up.
+Analgesia [ways to manage pain] can be hard to come by in some Third World countries—while we’re using it all up.

-In the United States, nearly 50 percent of people who take opioids for more than 30 days in the first year continue to use opioids for three years or longer.
+In the United States, nearly 50% of people who take opioids for more than 30 days in the first year continue to use opioids for three years or longer.
 Half of them are being prescribed short-acting opioids, the type that Big Pharma opioid manufacturers say is more likely to lead to addiction and abuse.
-Nearly 60 percent of U.S. patients are taking opiates in combination with other drugs that are known to make the opioids more dangerous, to make an overdose more likely.
+Nearly 60% of U.S. patients are taking opiates in combination with other drugs that are known to make the opioids more dangerous, to make an overdose more likely.

 The Doctor’s Dilemma

 Prescription opioid abuse and addiction is actually a much bigger problem than heroin addiction in this country.
 In 2014, for example, there were around 19,000 overdose deaths from opioid prescriptions and around 11,000 overdose deaths from heroin.
 Many of these heroin users started with prescription opioids.